Buffalo Carp Fish – The Only Guide You’ll Ever Need (FAQ)

 Where can I catch a buffalo carp?

 Your goal is to find and fish in a freshwater location.
-This may be any large stream, river, or reservoir that the Buffalo you are looking for life near- these tend not only include but also smaller lakes like those found on top of many mountain ranges!
+This may be any large stream, river, or reservoir that the Buffalo you are looking for life near- buffalo fish tend not only include but also smaller lakes like those found on top of many mountain ranges!

 Attached to your line should now be an ample size hook before casting off into their environment; make sure it’s metal so as not to damage whatever lives there by mistake (for example, plants).